Price: from £1,600 per week sleeps 2

 The Broch is open all year round for weekly bookings.
 Short stays of 3 or 4 nights are also available.
 Check-in days are Friday and Tuesday.

 Unfortunately we are unable to accept bookings for guests with children or pets in the Broch.
+Please note The Broch is strictly no smoking or vaping.

 Short Term Let Licence Number: ES00054F.
 EPC rating: D